blackboxsecurity5315/keylogger-keystroke-send-mail/README.md

 # keylogger-keystroke-send-mail
-Smart keylogger that records the keystrokes and send it to gmail
+Smart keylogger program built on Python
+It will send emails after recording keys.